 Elm seed bug (2009)

-The elm seed bug has limited distribution in Oregon, Washington and Idaho.
+The elm seed bug (Arocatus melanocephalus) has limited distribution in Oregon, Washington, and Idaho.
 It has also been found in Utah.
-The elm seed bug is native to south central Europe.
-While we do not know how it arrived, there have been interceptions of elm seed bug at eastern seaports on imported tile from Italy.
-Like most introduced insects, numbers are initially low and the pest is rarely seen until numbers build over several years and it becomes epidemic.
+The elm seed bug is native to southcentral Europe.
+While we do not know how it arrived, there have been interceptions of the elm seed bug at eastern seaports on imported tile from Italy.
+Like most introduced insects, numbers are initially low, and the pest is rarely seen until numbers build over several years then it becomes epidemic.

-Pest monitoring Watch for adults on house siding, or on seeds in the trees or on the ground, or on the siding of buildings during hot periods and in fall.
+Pest monitoring Watch for adults on house siding, on seeds in the trees, on the ground, or on the siding of buildings during hot periods and in fall.

 Management—cultural and physical control

-Pest proof your home including caulking of all cracks and crevices around siding, windows, doorways, faucets, or electrical fixtures, etc. Remove adults and nymphs with a shop vacuum (to avoid odor contamination of your indoor vacuum) when they are congregating.
-When the problem persists, consider removing elms within your home landscape.
-Rake or vacuum elm seeds in the fall from siding, walkways and areas where seed bugs congregate, such as firewood.
-Inspect boxes, pots and firewood logs before bringing them inside.
+Pest-proof your home including caulking of all cracks and crevices around siding, windows, doorways, faucets, electrical fixtures, etc. Remove adults and nymphs with a shop vac (remember that the vacuum can become odorous from the bugs) when they are congregating.
+If the problem persists, consider removing elms from your home landscape.
+Rake or vacuum elm seeds in the fall from siding, walkways, and areas where seed bugs congregate, such as firewood.
+Inspect boxes, pots, and firewood logs before bringing them inside.

 Management—chemical control